The assessment of students’ learning and progress is central to effective teaching and learning. The purpose of this assessment is:

 - To motivate students by providing them with short and long-term targets

-- To provide teachers with useful information about their own effectiveness and so inform the planning of their teaching styles
+- To provide teachers with useful information about their own effectiveness and so inform their planning

 - Through the reporting system, provide parents/carers with a clear picture of their child’s progress and achievements, identifying strengths and weaknesses and setting targets for development.